Mikasatlx/OpenPifPaf_furniture/README.md

 ## Evaluation

-Evaluation of a checkpoint is done using subparser `openpifpaf.eval`.
+A checkpoint is evaluated by using subparser `openpifpaf.eval`.

 Example of evaluating the given checkpoint can be run with the command:
-  --checkpoint=outputs/shufflenetv2k30-220330-095406-pascal3d-slurm915896.pkl.epoch149    --seed-threshold 0.2 --pascal3d-eval-long-edge=0

 ```
-python3 -m openpifpaf.eval \
+CUDA_VISIBLE_DEVICES=0 python3 -m openpifpaf.eval \
   --output <path/to/outputs> \
   --dataset furniture \
   --checkpoint <path/to/checkpoint.pkl> \
   --loader-workers=12 \
   --force-complete-pose-furniture \
-  --instance-threshold 0.12 \
+  --instance-threshold-furniture 0.12 \
-  --head-consolidation filter_and_extend \
-  --decoder instancedecoder:0 \
-  --decoder-s-threshold 0.2 \
+  --seed-threshold-furniture 0.2 \
-  --decoder-optics-min-cluster-size 10 \
-  --decoder-optics-epsilon 5.0 \
-  --decoder-optics-cluster-threshold 0.5
+  --furniture-eval-long-edge 0
 ```
 Arguments should be modified appropriately if needed.

-Using option `--write-predictions`, a json file with predictions can be written as an additional output.

-Using option `--show-final-image`, images with predictions displayed on them can be written in the folder given by option `--save-all <path/to/image/folder/>`.
-To also display ground truth annotations, add option `--show-final-ground-truth`.

 More information about the options can be obtained with the command:
 ```